w-martin/tact/INSTALL.md

 4. Run "make" to build.
 5. Run "make test" to run tests.

+## Coverage reports

+1. Run "mkdir build"
+2. Run "cd build"
+3. Run "cmake .. -DCOVERAGE=ON -DTESTING=ALL" to create the Makefile.
+4. Run "make" to build.
+5. Run "make coverage" to run tests and generate a cobertura coverage report.

 ## Running

 Run "./mewt" to run the program from within the build directory,